ahmedsalim91/pelnabantai/readme.md

 ## Installation
 1. Download the PB INSTA package from the link above.
-2. Download `galis.json` and place it in the same folder as exe file.
+2. Download `galis.json` and `paths.json` and place it in the same folder as exe file.

 ## Usage
-1. Ensure `galis.json` and 'temp.json' are placed at same folder in which pb-insta.exe is located.
+1. Ensure `paths.json` is placed at same folder in which pb-insta.exe is located, and is configured according to your paths.
 2. Open the the PB INSTA folder.
 3. Run the executable provided.
 4. Follow the on-screen instructions to use the tool.